 You won’t find “conjunctive tackleitis” in any medical dictionary, but we’re pretty sure it’s a real condition – one that many anglers suffer from.
 Once afflicted, its victims have an insatiable urge to purchase and collect more and more bass lures, until their boat, garage, or basement closely resembles the Bass Pro Shops fishing section.

 If only the fish cared about how much tackle we have…

-In all seriousness though, for anglers just getting into fishing, coming back from a hiatus, or working on a tight budget, it can be difficult and frustrating to decide which baits and presentations to focus on with so many options out there.
+In all seriousness though, for bass anglers just getting into fishing, coming back from a hiatus, or working on a tight budget, it can be difficult and frustrating to decide which bass lures and presentations to focus on with so many options out there.